 Do I have to chill Cherry Honey Mascarpone Tart before eating?

 While this tart can be made quickly, it does benefit from a little time resting in the fridge – as it sits, the filling moistens the base which will stop it from crumbling when you cut it.

 Cherries aren’t in season!
 Can I still make this tart?

 Go ahead and use whatever seasonal fruit that you have with this tart!
 Blueberries can be treated in almost exactly the same way with cherries and look very striking.

-If you can’t get ahold of mascarpone, try using a firm ricotta, some drained Greek yoghurt (labne), quark, or sour cream – please bear in mind these substitutions will affect the texture and taste of the final tart, but it is very forgiving
+If you can’t get hold of mascarpone, try using a firm ricotta, some drained Greek yoghurt (labne), quark, or sour cream – please bear in mind these substitutions will affect the texture and taste of the final tart slightly.